Create Extracts on the Web

 Most data sources support an incremental refresh.
 Rather than refreshing the entire extract, you can configure a refresh to add only the rows that are new since the previous time you extracted the data.

 For example, you may have a data source that is updated daily with new sales transactions.
 Rather than rebuild the entire extract each day, you can just add the new transactions that occurred that day.
-To have incremental as an option when you schedule a refresh you must first define the settings.
+To have incremental refresh as an option when you schedule a refresh you must first define the settings.

 Periodically you might want to do a full refresh to ensure you have the most up to date data.